Skip to Content

 Treatment of stage I mycosis fungoides may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I mycosis fungoides/Sezary syndrome.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Treatment of stage II mycosis fungoides is palliative (to relieve symptoms and improve the quality of life) and may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage II mycosis fungoides/Sezary syndrome.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Treatment of stage III mycosis fungoides is palliative (to relieve symptoms and improve the quality of life) and may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage III mycosis fungoides/Sezary syndrome.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Stage IV Mycosis Fungoides and the Sézary Syndrome